scalar-labs/scalardb/tools/scalar-schema/README.md

 ## Data type mapping for JDBC databases

-When creating tables for a JDBC database, data type mapping from the ScalarDB data types to the JDBC database's data types happens.
-This tool uses the following data type mapping table to do this:
+When creating tables for a JDBC database with this tool, Scalar DB data types are converted to RDB-specific data types as shown below.

 | ScalarDB | MySQL | PostgreSQL | Oracle | SQL Server |
 | ---- | ---- |  ---- |  ---- |  ---- |